1830s in Western fashion: Gowns

 The fashionable feminine figure, with its sloping shoulders, rounded bust, narrow waist and full hips, was emphasized in various ways with the cut and trim of gowns.
 To about 1835, the small waist was accentuated with a wide belt (a fashion continuing from the 1820s).
 Later the waist and midriff were unbelted but cut close to the body, and the bodice began to taper to a small point at the front waist.
 The fashionable corset now had gores to individually cup the breasts, and the bodice was styled to emphasize this shape.

 Gowns had very wide necklines and short, puffed sleeves reaching to the elbow from a dropped shoulder, and were worn with mid-length gloves.
 The width at the shoulder was often emphasized by gathered or pleated panels of fabric arranged horizontally over the bust and around the shoulders.

 Morning dresses generally had high necklines, and shoulder width was emphasized with tippets or wide collars that rested on the gigot sleeves.
 Summer afternoon dresses might have wide, low necklines similar to gowns, but with long sleeves.
 Skirts were pleated into the waistband of the bodice, and held out with starched petticoats of linen or cotton.

 Prior to 1835, fashionable skirts could be worn at ankle-length, but as the decade continued this fell out of fashion.

 Hairstyles and Headgear

 Early 1830s hair was parted in the center and dressed in elaborate curls, loops and knots extending out to both sides and up from the crown of the head.
 Braids were fashionable, and were likewise looped over either ear and gathered into a topknot.

 Bonnets with wide semicircular brims framed the face for street wear, and were heavily decorated with trim, ribbons, and feathers.

 Married women wore a linen or cotton cap for daywear, trimmed with lace, ribbon, and frills, and tied under the chin.
 The cap was worn alone indoors and under the bonnet for street wear.

 For evening wear, hair ornaments including combs, ribbons, flowers, and jewels were worn; other options included berets and turbans.

+In the Río de la Plata cities of Buenos Aires and Montevideo, the fashion for peinetones—which was unique to the region—became immensely popular.
+Although its origin can be traced back to the traditional Spanish peineta comb, the peinetón derived into a different headpiece altogether, both for its physical characteristics as well as for the symbolic meanings around its use.
+They were defined by their extravagant size, measuring up to 120 cm in height and width at the height of their popularity.
+The use of the peinetón was a local addition to the over-the-top fashion of the Romantic era that characterized Western fashion of the period.